 Jewish Kids in the Wild West

 30-minute, 80-image slide narrative

 Several years ago, Rochlin was asked to do a presentation on Western Jewish history for schoolchildren eight to eighteen.
-Drawing on her vast collection of photographs, biographies, diaries, memoirs, letters, and histories, she portrays in vivid images and lively anecdotes the experiences of actual Jewish children.
-The colorful, fast-paced segments, "Getting There Was Hard," "Ten Frontier Plagues," "Working Boys and Girls," "Schooldays," "Western Pleasures," "Free to Choose" and "The West and the Kids Grow Up," offer rare glimpses of all kinds of Jewish kids growing up in the West between 1849 to 1924.
+Drawing on her vast collection of photographs, biographies, diaries, memoirs, letters and histories, she portrays in vivid images and lively anecdotes the experiences of actual Jewish children.
+The colorful, fast-paced segments, "Getting There Was Hard," "Ten Frontier Plagues," "Working Boys and Girls," "Schooldays," "Western Pleasures," "Free to Choose" and "The West and the Kids Grow Up," offer rare glimpses of all kinds of Jewish kids growing up in the West between 1849 and 1924.

 Why Western Jewish History:

 Drawing on forty years of research, field interviews, writing Pioneer Jews and related articles, speaking to groups, and her own western family lore, Rochlin reflects on the timeliness of recent interest in Jewish pioneering on the far western frontier.
 These settlers suffered the worst persecution and the most complete acceptance Jews have known in the Western Hemisphere.
 Their experiences are rife with lessons in adaptation: the extension of tradition in response to new circumstances, the acquisition of new occupationals skills, the organization of general and Jewish community facilities and the nurturing of dual identity.
 In short, how to live fully where you are as who you are.
 What could be more pertinent to Jewish life in the pluralistic twenty-first century?